Casimir energy through transfer operators for sine-Gordon backgrounds: Casimir energy and TGTG formula

 and analogously for the plate located at $z=a$.

-The Green's function or correlator represents the probability transition amplitude for a particle to propagate from one point to another while moving freely in the background spacetime ($G^{PT}(z_1, z_2)$ term), or while interacting with different potentials ($\Delta G (z_1, z_2)$ contribution).
-Besides that, the $T$-matrix is the probability amplitude for a particle to interact with the potential but without propagation.
-Hence, in the system of two plates mimicked by punctual delta potentials in the background of a kink, the definition of the $T$-operator must depend on $\Delta G$ evaluated at the point at which the delta potential is centered, as it is the case in \eqref{Toperator}.
-It could not depend on an arbitrary point of the spacetime for the causality not to be violated.
-Notice that in more general cases, when the potential representing each object is not supported at a point but a compact interval, then $T$ is local.
+Notice that the $T$-matrix is the probability amplitude for a particle to interact with the potential but without propagation.
+Hence, in the system of two plates mimicked by point-like delta potentials in the background of a kink, the definition of the $T$-operator must depend on $\Delta G$ evaluated at the point at which the delta potential is centered, as it is the case in \eqref{Toperator}.
+It could not depend on an arbitrary point of the spacetime for causality not to be violated.
+Notice that in more general cases, when the potential representing each object is not supported at a point but a compact interval, $T$ is local.
 Although in this case $T$ would depend on the points that constitute the support of the potential, it does not violate causality because it does not depend on arbitrary points.
-When the particle interacts with a potential of compact support, $\Delta G (z_1, z_2)$ includes the probability of interaction with the potential ($T$-contribution) as well as the propagation of the particle within the support of the potential.

 By definition $G^{PT}(z_1, z_2)=\langle \mathcal{T}\phi(z_1) \phi(z_2)\rangle$, expression in which the time-ordering operator product has been considered.
 All eigenstates of $\hat{K}_{PT}$ with fixed energy $k^2$ can be described in terms of the orthonormal basis of left and right P\"oschl-Teller free waves.
 By labeling $R=f_{ k}(z)$ and $L=f_{-k}(z)$, the Green's function or propagator can be written in this basis as